jumpingjoy/watchnationpro/fossil-sport-review.md

 ### Fossil Sport Review: Gym Equipment Usage and Gym Profile Features

-{% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}
+{% include image.html img="gym-equipment-profiles-smartwatch-women.webp" alt="Alt for image" caption="gym-equipment-profiles-smartwatch-women" align="center" %}

 #### How well are gym activities tracked in Fossil Sport?

 The fit app is used for tracking all your workouts, indoor and outdoor.
 The Google Fit app meets your expectations in fitness.
 There is no proprietary app for fitness.

+{% include section-cta.html button_text=">> CLICK HERE FOR BEST PRICE <<" button_url="#" blank="true" %}

 ### Fossil Sport Review: Training Plans and Post Training Analysis Related Features
-{% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}
+{% include image.html img="training-plan-analysis-smartwatch-women.webp" alt="Alt for image" caption="training-plan-analysis-smartwatch-womenk" align="center" %}

 #### How well the GPS Speed and Distance are monitored on Fossil Sport?